-Fotografia: Timmy van Spiegel / Buenos Aires, Septiembre 2021
+Photography: Timmy van Spiegel / Buenos Aires, September 2021

-Oscar Carballo He was born in Buenos Aires in 1959.
+Oscar carballo He was born in Buenos Aires in 1959.
 A visual artist, writer and film director, his work, heterogeneous and practically hidden, has postulated a strong divergence between the visual arts and design, two disciplines in his opinion, irreconcilable.
-Even when he considers aesthetic fascination as an excess of moral happiness, every work, he says, is a private speech that grants the audience a lasting, genuine and final emotion.
+Even though he considers aesthetic fascination as an excess of moral happiness, every work, he says, is a private discourse that grants the public a lasting, genuine and final emotion.

-AL: In the visual arts the shape of an object (s) consider its geometry; still its volume.
-In design, on the other hand, the word form (here) refers only to the concept of structure.
+AL: In the visual arts the shape of an object (s) consider its geometry; still the volume of him.
+In design, on the other hand, the word form (here) alludes only to the concept of structure.
 Can the two modes meet in the aesthetic field?

-OC: In design, forms are not free affairs.
-They belong to the field of reality.
+OC: In design, shapes are not free issues.
+They belong to the field of the real.
 They have specific dimensions and scope.
-They occupy spaces, they organize them; they consider mechanisms, workings.
-Nature's technology is a good example.
-Mc Luhan pays attention to this by saying that it is not about creating organic functions from efficient artificial machines, but about imitating the invention itself.
+They occupy spaces, they organize them; consider mechanisms, operations.
+The technology of nature is a good example.
+Mc Luhan pays attention to this, saying that it is not about creating organic functions from efficient artificial machines, but about imitating the invention itself.
 Since the operation is inherent to the design; and geometry and structure are aspects of the ultimate goal of an object, the form must be organic with respect to common sense, and not as an added value.
 But the problem of forms is even more complex.
-It is social rather than aesthetic, even in the sacred field of an art exhibition.
+It is social rather than aesthetic, even in the hallowed ground of an art exhibition.

 AL: An object in an exhibition or the exhibition itself?

-OC: An object in an exhibition is not a shape, but a thought.
-Seeing an exhibition is like going to mass, the space is spiritual, silence produces recollection, the object of redemption.
-What I am saying is that the geometry, the visible, which is nothing more than an envelope, could become a decorative limit.
-I once saw an exhibition of drawings by Antonine Artaud in the Beaubourg.
-It was probably badly cured, but seeing the fragility and madness of the artist in that neat, friendly and rigid space predisposed me to rejection.
+OC: An object in an exhibition is not a form, but a thought.
+Seeing an exhibition is like going to mass, the space is spiritual, silence produces recollection, the object redemption.
+What I am saying is that geometry, the visible, which is nothing more than an envelope, could become a decorative limit.
+I once saw an exhibition of drawings by Antonine Artaud at the Beaubourg.
+She was probably poorly cured, but seeing the fragility and madness of the artist in that neat, kind and rigid space predisposed me to rejection.
 Those painful drawings didn't seem to have anything to do with the place.
 Obviously I am not proposing a setting in return, I am simply saying that the display frame is a structure that cannot reject the object.

-AL: In an exhibition the object becomes definitive?
+AL: In an exhibition, does the object become definitive?

-OC: In an exhibition, no, that happens in the practice of design where decisions are discarding the richness of the blured.
+OC: Not in an exhibition, that happens in the practice of design where decisions are discarding the richness of the smudged.
 A design inevitably displaces other arrivals to choose only one.
-Therefore, every object that we see is the result of a final relationship.
-That is the weakness, the choice that we know in advance, is wider.
+Therefore, every object we see is the result of a final relationship.
+That is the weakness, the choice that we know in advance is broader.

 AL: Is the aesthetic limit a consequence then?

 OC: Tomás Maldonado maintained something that for me is still valid: «design is not an art and the designer is not necessarily an artist».
-He sought to take off the aesthetic factor as a formal idea, especially to point out that a design object should not have an aesthetic but a social purpose.
-In practice, the designer establishes restrictions as parameters, as variables; restricts the possibilities to deepen one, with greater freedom.
-Still the final geometry, if the visible result can be called that, does not mean the only possible conclusion.
-In any case, biology relativizes artificial invention: the design of a San Antonio vaquita is definitely the design of its wings and of all its wonderful biology.
+He sought to detach the aesthetic factor as a formal idea, especially to point out that a design object should not have an aesthetic but a social purpose.
+In practice, the designer establishes constraints as parameters, as variables; he restricts the possibilities to deepen one, with greater freedom.
+Even so, the final geometry, if the visible result can be called that, does not mean the only possible conclusion.
+In any case, biology relativizes artificial invention: the design of a San Antonio vaquita is definitely the design of its wings and all of its wonderful biology.

 «An object in an exhibition is not a form, but a thought.
-Seeing an exhibition is like going to mass, the space is spiritual, silence produces recollection, the object of redemption »
+Seeing an exhibition is like going to mass, the space is spiritual, silence produces recollection, the object redemption»

 AL: Are there restrictions in the art environment?

-OC: Regarding the language, the supports or the economic limit, it seems to me that it works the same.
-But there is no possibility of splitting form from structure.
-Now, except for mechanisms that intervene between the work and the viewer or are themselves, the only important restriction in art is whim, doubt.
+OC: Regarding the language, the supports or the economic limit, it seems to me that it works the same way.
+But there is no possibility of splitting form of structure.
+Now, except for mechanisms that intervene between the work and the viewer or are themselves, the only important restriction in art is caprice, doubt.

 AL: In your opinion, what is the merit of art?
-Because there must be something behind the stubbornness shown by so many individuals in pursuing something that cannot be objectively shown as the task of an entomologist or the function of a scribe, but that in he pursues as much work as those, with total conviction and boldness.
+Because there must be something behind the stubbornness shown by so many individuals in pursuing something that cannot be objectively shown as the task of an entomologist or the function of a scribe, but that in He pursues as much work as those, with total conviction and courage.